JOE07here/Guess_the_number/README.md

 # Guess_the_number

-A simple guessing number using javascript DOM method.
+A simple guessing number game using javascript DOM method.